-As with all action plans, you need to understand how you will know whether or not your plan is effective and if it’s producing the results you set out to achieve.
-Before you begin to adjust aspects of your plan, make sure you have these questions answered:
+You need to understand how you will know whether or not your plan is effective and if it’s producing the results you set out to achieve.
+Before you begin to adjust aspects of your employee engagement plan, make sure you have these questions answered:

 - What is the objective of your action plan?
 Be specific.